40+ Wickedly Fun Halloween Cupcakes

 3. Use white icing and a small round decorating tip to pipe on suckers.

 4. For the bows, tint fondant pink and roll 1/16 inch thick.
 Cut two 1-1/2x1/4-inch strips.
 Fold ends toward the center and pinch together.
 Cut a 1/4-inch strip and wrap the center, flattening the ends on the back.
+To make this one, use green fondant to shape the features for whatever kind of monster you can dream up.
+When you're ready, attach the fondant features with a damp brush.

 Halloween Ghost Cupcake